Military history of the Tang dynasty

-The military history of the Sui and Tang dynasties encompasses the period of Chinese military activity from 581 to 907.
-Although the Sui dynasty (581–618) preceded the Tang (618–907), it was extremely short lived, ending in 618.
-The two dynasties share many similar trends and behaviors in terms of military tactics, strategy, and technology.
-It can therefore be viewed that the Tang continued the Sui tradition, or that the Sui set the precedent for the Tang dynasty.
+The military history of the Tang dynasty encompasses the period of Chinese military activity from 618 to 907.
+The Tang dynasty and the preceding Sui dynasty share many similar trends and behaviors in terms of military tactics, strategy, and technology, so it can be viewed that the Tang continued the Sui tradition.

 Organization

-The Sui dynasty inherited the Twenty-four

-Armies from the Northern Zhou.
-The system of recruitment that created these armies would come to be known as fubing, or "territorial soldiery".
+The system of recruitment that created the Tang dynasty's Twenty-four Armies as in the preceding Sui dynasty came to be known as fubing, or "territorial soldiery".
 Fubing soldiers were originally recruits drawn from the old military households of previous dynasties.
 Unlike the mass conscription of the Han dynasty, these soldiers were promised tangible rewards such as exemption from taxes and labor for their families.
 Later on, these soldiers were formed into units presiding over a plot of land on which they would farm privately to support themselves.
 At its height under the Tang dynasty, some 600 units of fubing were maintained, each with 800 to 1,200 soldiers.
-During the Sui dynasty, the fubing answered only to local administration, but the Tang implemented a centralized Ministry of the Army to which fubing units were answerable to.
+Unlike the Sui dynasty when the fubing answered only to local administration, the Tang dynasty implemented a centralized Ministry of the Army to which fubing units were answerable to.
 Each unit was further subdivided into battalions of 200, platoons of 50, and squads of 10.
 They rotated in and out of the capital for guard duty and training depending on their distance to it.
 Those nearest to it served one month in five, those furthest from it, two months out of every eighteen.
 Some men were assigned to three year tours in frontier garrisons.
 Deployment of the fubing units was monopolized by the court through the use of bronze tallies with the names of each unit on them.
 Half of the tally was kept at the Credentials Office while the other half was kept at unit headquarters.
 Only when the two halves were joined could a unit be mobilized.